Pttn/rieMiner/README.md

 Option type = Option value
 ```

-It is case sensitive, but spaces and invalid lines are ignored.
-A line starting with "#" will also be ignored. **Do not put ; at the end or use other delimiters than =** for each line, and **do not confuse rieMiner.conf with riecoin.conf**!
+It is case sensitive.
+A line starting with "#" will be ignored, as well as invalid ones.
+A single space or tab before or after "=" is also ignored. **Do not put ; at the end or use other delimiters than =** for each line, and **do not confuse rieMiner.conf with riecoin.conf**!
 If an option is missing, the default value(s) will be used.
 If there are duplicate lines, the last one will be used.
 Here is a sample configuration file for solo mining, with comments explaining the main available options.

 ```
 # Mining mode: Solo for solo mining via GetBlockTemplate, Pool for pooled mining using Stratum, Benchmark for testing.
 Default: Benchmark